It's no secret that many people wish they could be happier at work.

 For instance, a professor might feel most fulfilled when interacting with students.
-So in order to increase her job satisfaction, the professor might decide to limit the time she spends contributing to university committees and spend more time working with students instead.
+So, in order to increase their job satisfaction, the professor might decide to limit the time they spend contributing to university committees and spend more time working with students instead.

 Another way to make work more meaningful is to take on an additional task that you find fulfilling.
 Even if this increases your workload, it can still be beneficial if it helps you feel happier about heading to work every day.

 Finally, if you can't emphasize or add tasks, it might be possible to re-engineer existing ones by introducing an element that inspires you.
-If you could use some help figuring out what jobs you'd do best in and truly feel happy in, take this free career decoder quiz!
+If you could use some help figuring out what jobs you'd feel truly happy in, take this free career decoder quiz!

-Another way to create your own happiness in the workplace is to create meaningful relationships with your colleagues.
+Another way to create your own happiness at work is to create meaningful relationships with your colleagues.
 Research on employee interactions indicates that even short-term connections, especially when they are high quality, can be reinvigorating.
-So taking the time to build up relationships, with colleagues, customers or overseers, can be another way to increase job satisfaction.
+So, taking the time to build up relationships with colleagues, customers, and overseers can be another way to increase job satisfaction.